uzFer/Uzmas-Art-Shop/README.md

 # Uzma's Art Shop
 ### Brief Overview ###
-I have always loved being creative, where I find hobbies in painting, sketching, and graphic design.
-Similarly, I am very interested in web design and full-stack development.
+I have always loved being creative, finding hobbies in painting, sketching, and graphic design.
+Similarly, I am very interested in full-stack development and web design.
 This project serves to combine both of my interests in the form of an e-commerce shop.

 https://github.com/uzFer/eCommerce-Art-Shop/assets/109243682/592e2ae0-38b2-471c-8b21-d0a9ff58e5e8